 Ha!
 Well, my mom would do my hair when I was a little girl.
-But, it wasn't until my cousin showed up, when my hair life press and a lot on to very enc.
+But, it wasn't until my cousin showed up, when my hair life

+proved.

-My cousin gave my mom insight on the life of a mixed girl's hair.
-Since then, my mom has assisted me on the long journey of curls, knots and frizz.
+My cousin gave

+my mom insight

+on the life of a mixed

+girl's hair.
+Since then,

+my mom has assisted

+me on the long journey of

+curls, knots and frizz.